austind/get_l3_facts/README.md

 ## Usage

-The only required option is `-H`, a comma-delimited list of hostnames, FQDNs, and/or IP addresses of devices to query.
+The only required argument is `-H`, a comma-delimited list of hostnames, FQDNs, and/or IP addresses of devices to query.
-All other options are either optional, inferred, or prompted at runtime.
+All other arguments are either optional, inferred, or prompted at runtime.

 ### Example